Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Introduction

 The analogy with black holes is supported by the behavior of fermionic quasiparticles living in the vortex core.
 They occupy the bound states -- the Caroli-de Gennes-Matricon states.\cite{CarolideGennesMatricon1964} Due to the motion of the vortex ring the fermions are excited from the bound states to the continuous spectrum by the process of quantum tunneling.
 The tunneling exponent reproduces the thermal nucleation with the analog of Hawking temperature in Eq. (\ref{TVortexRing}).
 If to extend this analogy to the black hole, then the Hawking radiation from the black hole can be considered as the quantum tunneling of particles from the bound state inside the black hole singularity to the continuous spectrum outside the event horizon.
 The Hawking radiation as semiclassical tunneling was considered in Refs. \cite{Wilczek2000,Srinivasan1999,Volovik1999,Akhmedov2006,Vanzo2011} and in many following papers.

-This suggests that vortex rings in Fermi superfluids with their fermion zero modes in the vortex core have many common properties with the black hole.
-This concerns both the individual processes of the particle creation by quantum tunneling from the object to the external world, and the related process of macroscopic quantum tunneling of the whole macroscopic object.
-Here we shall discuss the processes of microscopic and macroscopic quantum tunneling related to the black hole and de Sitter Universe using experience with the objects in condensed matter, where we know physics both on macro and micro scales.
+The analogy between the vortex rings in Fermi superfluids (with their fermion zero modes in the vortex core) and the black holes concerns both the individual microscopic processes of the particle creation by quantum tunneling from the object to the external world, and the related macroscopic processes of quantum tunneling of the whole objects.
+In this paper we discuss the processes of microscopic and macroscopic quantum tunneling related to the black hole and de Sitter Universe using experience with the objects in condensed matter, where we know physics both on macro and micro scales.
+The thermodynamics of black holes and of the cosmological horizon is still confusing.\cite{Maldacena2021} In this paper we are trying to clarify some issues using both microscopic and macroscopic processes of quantum tunneling.

 The plan of the paper is the following.